When meeting with a customer or potential client, objectives are crucial.

-There are three main goals for a successful technical demo presentation, though not all apply to every demo.
+There are three main goals for a successful technical demo presentation.
 Sticking close to these methods will help you and your team win the deal during your next live sales demonstration.

 Win an opportunity